Infinity Guitar Works

 So how do you wire it?

 We’ll start with a very “Brent Mason” style telecaster arrangement.
-The adds a third pot into the Telecaster control plate.
+This adds a third pot to the Telecaster control plate.
 You can buy ready-made versions, but if you can’t find one you will have to drill a new hole in your plate.
-This is very much a ‘measure twice, drill once’ situation and it’s probably best use a pillar drill to make sure the hole is exactly where you want it.
+This is very much a ‘measure twice, drill once’ situation and it’s probably best to use a pillar drill to make sure the hole is exactly where you want it.

 200812361050025f2